pradeepd22ca067/pradeep/README.md

 # pradeep
-This is my first git repositoey
+This is my first git repositories
 <br>
 author-pradeep